Jesterhearts/ratatui-wgpu/README.md

      library.

 ## Known Limitations
-1. No support for rtl text.
+1. No support for complex combining sequences.
-    - Supporting this falls under goal #3 (correctness), and is planned.
+  - Supporting this falls under #3 (correctness) and is planned.
 2. No support for text blinking.
    - I'm open to adding this, but I have no use for it.
 This complicates the web story slightly, since browsers don't support [`std::time`](https://doc.rust-lang.org/std/time/index.html).